Neymar and a new madness: do you want to accompany him on a cruise?

 neymar He does not play, he is injured and meanwhile it is heard that he could leave the psg, stop at the Premier league and that he has a revolutionary idea.

-He is the protagonist of a new ‘bombshell’, as it is warned that he would leave PSG and go to the Premier League.
+He is the protagonist of a new ‘bombshell’, as it is warned that he would leave the psg and would go to the Premier League.

 The idea